gasolin/keetlink/README.md

 ## 📄 License

+MIT

+### Contributing

-MIT, This project helps make Keet more accessible to everyone.
+This project helps make Keet more accessible to everyone.
 Feel free to contribute and improve the directory!
+By

+- 🐛 Report bugs or request features via GitHub issues
+- 💡 Suggest new groups to add to the catalog
+- 🔧 Improve the UI/UX or add new features
+- 📝 Help improve documentation

+The directory is designed to be community-driven and welcomes contributions from all Keet users!